Albany Parks & Recreation: Burkhart Square

 Burkhart Square located at 110 First Ave SW sits right next to Albany Civic Theater and is 1 acre in size.
 It is a paved park with picnic tables and planted areas.

 Deerfield

 Deerfeild Park is located at 2627 Del Rio Ave on the southeast corner of Albany.
 It features Basketball courts, a softball field and play equipment for physical entertainment.
 It also features Barbecue grills and access to a trail and to a bike path.

 Doug Killin Friendship

 Doug Killin Friendship Park is a 1.8 acre park located at 4990 Deer Run St, and is one of the newer parks in Albany.

 Draper

 Draper Park sits adjacent to Layfetee Elementary School at 756 29th Ave SE.
 Draper Park has a softball field, a basketball court and play equipment along with barbecue grills.

 Eads

-Eads Park is another of Albany's newest parks.
-It sits at the Corner of Alco and Linn Ave.
+Eads Park, created in 2009, It sits at the Corner of Alco and Linn Ave.
+It features a playground structure.